-Is 2021 the year you step up to represent the sector, increasing the prominence of your organisation in the discussions that are shaping Australia’s future?
+Is next year the year you step up to represent the sector, increasing the prominence of your organisation in the discussions that are shaping Australia’s future?
 This is a fun, important and exceptional opportunity to contribute, shape and play an important role in the future direction of the Association and the Industry as a whole.

 Nominating for a position on the Board of Directors is providing you with the opportunity to represent your industry, take a leadership role, and become involved in specific activities such as connecting with the grass roots of the sector in a new way, for example with and through Councils, being involved in committees like the iAwards and Special Interest Groups.

 We are seeking nominations from Chief Executive Officers of Full Members of AIIA to fill the elected positions on the AIIA Board.
 If you would like to nominate for a position on the AIIA Board please read the following information.

 This notice is issued in accordance with Article 17 of the Constitution of the Australian Information Industry Association (AIIA).

 The Board of Directors oversees all AIIA operations and sets the strategic direction of the Association.

 The Directors on the AIIA’s Board of Directors are elected or appointed by their industry peers and the Association’s Chair is selected from, and by, members of the Board.